top of page

 The Collaboration Hub

-We invite you to come to the Collaboration Hub, where we will be co-creating a vision for our local food future and how we can work together
+The Collaboration Hub was a facilitated space focused on co-creating a vision for our local food future and how we can work together

 to achieve it.